Tzowbiie/RL-ND_P3-Collaboration-Competition/README.md

 LEARN_NUM = 5           # number of passes per learning step
 ```

-You can find the learning interval implemented [here](https://github.com/tommytracey/DeepRL-P3-Collaboration-Competition/blob/master/maddpg_agent.py#L67) in the `Agent.step()` method in `maddpg_agent.py` of the source code.
+You can find the learning interval implemented [here](https://github.com/Tzowbiie/RL-ND_P3-Collaboration-Competition/blob/master/maddpg_agent.py#L67) in the `Agent.step()` method in `maddpg_agent.py` of the source code.

 ##### &nbsp;

 #### Gradient Clipping
-In early versions of my implementation, I had trouble getting my agent to learn.
-Or, rather, it would start to learn but then become very unstable and either plateau or collapse.

-I suspect that one of the causes was outsized gradients.
-Unfortunately, I couldn't find an easy way to investigate this, although I'm sure there's some way of doing this in PyTorch.
-Absent this investigation, I hypothesize that many of the weights from my critic model were becoming quite large after just 50-100 episodes of training.
-And since I was running the learning process multiple times per episode, it only made the problem worse.

 The issue of exploding gradients is described in layman's terms in [this post](https://machinelearningmastery.com/exploding-gradients-in-neural-networks/) by Jason Brownlee.
 Essentially, each layer of your net amplifies the gradient it receives.
 This becomes a problem when the lower layers of the network accumulate huge gradients, making their respective weight updates too large to allow the model to learn anything.

 To combat this, I implemented gradient clipping using the `torch.nn.utils.clip_grad_norm_` function.
 I set the function to "clip" the norm of the gradients at 1, therefore placing an upper limit on the size of the parameter updates, and preventing them from growing exponentially.
 Once this change was implemented, along with batch normalization (discussed in the next section), my model became much more stable and my agent started learning at a much faster rate.

-You can find gradient clipping implemented [here](https://github.com/tommytracey/DeepRL-P3-Collaboration-Competition/blob/master/maddpg_agent.py#L128) in the "update critic" section of the `Agent.learn()` method, within `ddpg_agent.py` of the source code.
+You can find gradient clipping implemented [here](https://github.com/Tzowbiie/RL-ND_P3-Collaboration-Competition/blob/master/maddpg_agent.py#L128) in the "update critic" section of the `Agent.learn()` method, within `maddpg_agent.py` of the source code.

 Note that this function is applied after the backward pass, but before the optimization step.